evalvarez12/Spellchecker/README.md

-Word completion is accomplished by using what is called a trie, that is an organization of words using the letters as the nodes of a tree, which by following the one way edges one recovers the words
+Word completion is accomplished by using what is called a trie, that is an organization of words using the letters as the nodes of a tree, which by following the one way edges one recovers the words [^1].
-@trie.
 Tries provide a simple yet effective way to do word completion by storing how many times each word is used in the tree itself, thus allowing for a prediction of the incomplete input based on the user history.
 To illustrate the main idea lets think of an example, imagine